AlexCLeduc/django-data-fetcher/README.md

 ## Usage

-Data-fetcher enables caching and batching against a request, allowing you to decouple code that fetches data from code that uses it without any performance impact.
+Data-fetcher enables request-scoped caching and batching, allowing you to decouple fetching logic from consumption logic without any performance impact.

-Caching is done by default, but batching is more complex.
+### Caching

 If you'd just like to cache a function so you don't repeat it in different places, you can just use the `cache_within_request` decorator: